Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] Delete the last 5 commits
 - [ ] Merges the last 5 commits into a new branch

+**Explanation:**

-`git reset --hard HEAD~5` resets the current branch to the commit just before the last 5 (see `man gitrevisions` for details about this notation and other cool alternatives like `HEAD@{2 days ago}`).
+- `git reset --hard HEAD~5` resets the current branch to the commit just before the last 5 (see `man gitrevisions` for details about this notation and other cool alternatives like `HEAD@{2 days ago}`).
 As it is a hard reset, it will also overwrite every change in the working tree as well.
 See `man git-reset`.

-`git merge --squash HEAD@{1}` HEAD@{1} is where the branch was just before the previous command (again, see `man gitrevisions`).
+- `git merge --squash HEAD@{1}` HEAD@{1} is where the branch was just before the previous command (again, see `man gitrevisions`).
 This command sets the state of the index to be as it would just after a merge from that commit.
 This whole operation could be a way to take 5 commits from a branch in which you started a new feature and squash them to a single commit, a meaningful one.

 #### Q4.
 Your current project has several branches; master, beta, and push-notifications.
 You've just finished the notification feature in the push-notification branch, and you want to commit it to beta branch.
 How can you accomplish this?